SebastianM98/TEMPSENSOR_SIRENE/README.md

 So now about the working, i have problem that my serial monitor shows "Can't read the DHT sensor.
 I use 3.3V input, it can be solved by using 5V or rewiring a bit.
+My DHT is connected on VCC (3.3V), PIN 4 or D4 on the ESP and GND.